 Identify, inform, support and provide mentoring for academically outstanding students, particularly African-American, Hispanic/Latino and American Indian/Alaska Native students.
-The participants range from middle school to postdoctoral level.
+The participants range from High school to postdoctoral level.

 Disseminate information on programs in biomedical sciences available to students, particularly minority students.